Engin-Boot/no-oggy-in-cs-shanky1409/README.md

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+The code work according to the intention.

-Don't forget to update this file after fixing the code.

 ## Solution